Fractional Shares

 The absence of commissions makes fractional investing more cost-effective, as paying a commission for such small transactions might require a substantial rate of return on your fractional share to offset the trading expenses.

-Buying fractional shares is a straightforward process that can be done through most online brokerage platforms.
+Buying fractional shares is a straightforward process.
 Here’s a step-by-step guide:

 1. Choose A Brokerage Account

-Start by opening a brokerage account with a reputable broker that offers fractional stock trading.
+Start by opening a trading account with a reputable firm that offers fractional stock trading.
 For our recommendations, see our list of the top brokers for fractional stock trading.

 💡

-Tip: Ensure the brokerage aligns with your investment goals and has user-friendly features.
+Ensure the provider aligns with your trading goals and has user-friendly features.

 2. Fund Your Account

-Deposit funds into your brokerage account.
+Deposit funds into your trading account.
 You can transfer money from your bank account or use existing funds in your brokerage account.

 3. Research & Select Stocks